 For nonprofits with great causes, digital marketing campaigns are extremely important.
 After all, there’s a lot at stake, and a carefully crafted marketing campaign is the best way to get the word out.
 In this article, we’re going to be looking at the elements that matter most in any nonprofit’s digital marketing strategy.

 As an added bonus, we’re also going to take a look at a very real way to score free advertising dollars.
-More on that later.
+More on that later (or you can skip to the “free money” portion of this article by clicking the link for “Advertising” below.)

 There are a few different elements that should be apart of any online marketing effort.
 They are: